Programming Big Data Applications

 Domenico Talia

-Paolo Trunfio is an Associate Professor of Computer Engineering - University of Calabria (Italy).
+Paolo Trunfio is a Professor of Computer Engineering at University of Calabria, Italy.
 He currently serves as an associate editor of the Journal of Big Data, ACM Computing Surveys and is a member of the editorial boards of several scientific journals, including Future Generation Computer Systems, Big Data and Cognitive Computing, the International Journal of Web Information Systems, and the International Journal of Parallel, Emergent and Distributed Systems.
 He is a senior member of IEEE and ACM.

 Paolo Trunfio

 Fabrizio Marozzo is an Assistant Professor of Computer Engineering at University of Calabria, Italy.
 He is in the editorial boards of several journals, including IEEE Transactions on Big Data, Journal of Big Data, Big Data and Cognitive Computing, IEEE Access, Algorithms, Frontiers in Big Data, Heliyon, and SN Computer Science.
+He served as a guest editor for several journals, including Concurrency and Computation: Practice and Experience.
 He is a senior member of IEEE.

 Fabrizio Marozzo

-Loris Belcastro is a Researcher at University of Calabria, Italy.
+Loris Belcastro is a Researcher of Computer Engineering at University of Calabria, Italy.
 He is in the editorial boards of several journals, including Journal of Supercomputing, SN Computer Science, Journal of Autonomous Intelligence.
-He served as a guest editor for numerous journals, such as Future Generation Computer Systems, the Journal of Big Data, Sensors, Algorithms, Applied Sciences, and Frontiers in Big Data.
+He served as a guest editor for numerous journals, such as Future Generation Computer Systems, Journal of Big Data, Sensors, Algorithms, Applied Sciences, and Frontiers in Big Data.

 Loris Belcastro

-Riccardo Cantini is a Researcher at University of Calabria, Italy.
+Riccardo Cantini is a Researcher of Computer Engineering at University of Calabria, Italy.
 He was a visiting researcher at the Barcelona Supercomputing Center.
 His research interests include social media and big data analysis, machine and deep learning, natural language processing, opinion mining, topic detection, edge computing, and high-performance data analytics.

 Riccardo Cantini

-Alessio Orsino is pursuing PhD at University of Calabria, Italy.
+Alessio Orsino is currently pursuing his PhD in Information and Communication Technologies at University of Calabria, Italy.
 He was a visiting researcher at the University of Cambridge, Mobile Systems Research Lab.
-His research interests include big data analysis, parallel and distributed computing, high-performance data analytics, cloud and edge computing, and machine learning.
+His research interests include big data analysis, parallel and distributed computing, cloud and edge computing, and machine learning.

 Alessio Orsino